Vietnam.vn - Nền tảng quảng bá Việt Nam

 Meanwhile, in Ho Chi Minh City, many tourists and foreigners also had the opportunity to experience the characteristics of Mid-Autumn Festival through a traditional moon cake making class.
 Here, they not only learned how to make mixed baked cakes but also discovered interesting cultural stories behind the moon cake, a familiar symbol of the Vietnamese Mid-Autumn Festival.

-Ms. Eloa Reis, a tourist from Brazil, excitedly shared: “I have eaten Vietnamese moon cakes many times, but this time, when making the cakes myself, I truly understood the meaning of each step.
-From kneading the dough, choosing the ingredients to shaping, every detail is imbued with the traditional spirit.”
-Thanks to the dedicated guidance of Vietnamese culinary experts, Ms. Eloa has a better understanding of combining ingredients such as mung beans, lotus seeds, pumpkin jam, and how to create typical baked and sticky rice cakes.
+Ms. Eloa Reis, a tourist from Brazil, excitedly shared: "I have eaten Vietnamese moon cakes many times, but this time, when making them myself, I truly understood the meaning of each step.
+From kneading the dough, choosing the ingredients to shaping, every detail is imbued with the traditional spirit."
+Thanks to the dedicated guidance of Vietnamese culinary experts, Ms. Eloa understood more about combining ingredients such as mung beans, lotus seeds, pumpkin jam, and how to create typical baked and sticky rice cakes.

 Các buổi học làm bánh Trung thu luôn thu hút nhiều du khách trong và ngoài nước